rudolfaraya/vehicle_map_test/README.md

 1. All historical waypoints must be stored.
 2. No authentication is required for the endpoints.
 3. Waypoints received through the API must be processed in a background job processing framework.
+4. Display (position and name) and filter vehicles on the map using React as a frontend library.

 # Recommended configuration